Industryswarm/is-frame/docs/features.md

 - [NOT STARTED] Allow Swagger Definition File + Swagger UIs to be Filtered by Tags.
 - [NOT STARTED] Integrate an SSH Server into the Framework for exploring and executing routes from a shell.
 - [NOT STARTED] Integrate a WebSockets Server into the Framework.
-- [NOT STARTED] Add Support for Environments (Incl.
-App URLs) to Package.JSON, File Router and Resource Router.
+- [NOT STARTED] Watch Filesystem and reload Controllers, Resources and App JSON Configuration if they change / are updated.
+Allow this function to be toggled as on or off at an application or proxy level.

 ## Identity Application